lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # MCU Manager Library for Firmware Updates

-Let's look at the MCU Manager Library and how it handles firmware updates...
+Let's look at the [MCU Manager Library](https://github.com/apache/mynewt-mcumgr) (coded in C) and how it handles firmware updates...

 ![Firmware Update with MCU Manager](https://lupyuen.github.io/images/dfu-mcumgr.png)